HannahMR/lnc-web/README.md

 Currently you can connect an LND Lightning node that is also running litd.

+You can also checkout this app prior to adding LNC via the pre-lnc branch.

 ## Running the demo

 To run the demo, you'll need to have NodeJS installed and an LND Lightning node with litd accessible that you can obtain a pairing phrase from.